Water Intelligence Brief · Archive

 The falling trend at the Corinne gauge, combined with exhausted low-elevation snowpack, suggests that the primary runoff pulse for many portions of the system may be peaking or past peak earlier than normal.

 Franklin County agricultural water users draw primarily from the Bear River system.
-Relevant storage infrastructure serving the county includes:
+Relevant storage infrastructure in the regional basin includes:

 Current storage figures are not included in this brief.
 Users are strongly encouraged to contact the U.S. Bureau of Reclamation and their respective canal or water district for current reservoir storage status, as those figures are critical inputs for seasonal planning.